 What are the eligibility criteria?

 There are restrictions on the type of investment the Home Office will consider as part of the qualifying sum of £1 million.
 For example, funds must not be held in offshore custody.
-Also, the minimum investment of £750,000 must not be invested in companies mainly engaged in property investment, property management or property development.
-The £750,000 must also not be invested by using deposits with a bank, building society or other enterprise whose normal course of business includes the acceptance of deposits.
+Also, the minimum investment must not be invested in companies mainly engaged in property investment, property management or property development.
+The funds must also not be invested by using deposits with a bank, building society or other enterprise whose normal course of business includes the acceptance of deposits.

 We can advise on the full extent of the acceptable investment criteria.